martinezlucas98/threejsTP/README.md

 If a bug occurs please refresh the web page and check if it still occurs.

 > For example, in just one of our many (hundreds) tests, while rotating, the up and down keys were inverted; This caused the vertical limits set for rotation to be exceeded, generating strange behaviors.
-Refreshing the web page solved it.
+Refreshing the web page solved it. (**This bug has already been fixed!!**🤩️)